-Third benefit comes from enhanced security in shipping.
-The ability to transport goods and materials through Arctic waters provides an alternative trade lane that replace as an alternative to the maritime choke point at the Strait of Malacca, as well as other pirate-infested waters in Indian Ocean and Red Sea.
+TThe third benefit comes from enhanced security in shipping.
+The ability to transport goods and materials through Arctic waters provides an alternative trade lane that replaces as an alternative to the maritime choke point at the Strait of Malacca, as well as other pirate-infested waters in Ithe Indian Ocean and Rthe ed Sea.
 Lastly, China can strengthen its geopolitical and geo-economics posture by more active commercial and energy presence in the Arctic.

 Challenges and conflicts of the Chinese Arctic Initiative